jurgen-kluft/ccode/clay/dep/dependency tracking.md

 We could do #include directive scanning manually, but this is not trivial, maybe in a next version we could experiment with this.

+A dependency represents the dependency description of:

+- a file (.cpp, .c, .exe, .lib, .a, etc..)
+- a command line argument (e.g. MSVC C++ compiler cmd-line arguments)
+- a version of a something (e.g. Visual Studio, GCC, Arduino, etc..)

 ## User API